IBM/ubiquity/README.md

 ## Sample Deployment Options
 The service can be deployed in a variety of ways.
 In all options though, Ubiquity must be deployed on a system that has access (e.g., CLI, REST, ssh) to the supported storage system.
-We use use the IBM SpectrumScale file system as an example.
+We use the IBM SpectrumScale file system as an example.

 #### Single Node (All in One)
 ![Single node](images/singleNode.jpg)